wernerrex/hello-world/README.md

 # hello-world
-My very first repository.
-For learning purposes only
+My first repository.
+For learning purposes only.